-1.1 GROUNDWATER MONITORING SCOPE OF WORK (TASK ORDER DO11)
+1.1 GROUNDWATER MONITORING SCOPE OF WORK (TASK ORDER DO50)

 - 1. Perform four rounds of groundwater monitoring from selected off-post wells.
-The estimated number of wells to be sampled is 40 per quarter in March 2009, June 2009, September 2009, and December 2009.
+The estimated number of wells to be sampled is 40 per quarter in March 2010, June 2010, September 2010, and December 2010.
 These sample counts do not include quality assurance/quality control (QA/QC) samples. - 2.
 Perform operation and maintenance (O&M) at the 5 off-post granular activated carbon (GAC) systems every 3 weeks.
-Perform two semi-annual carbon exchanges as well as replacing/upgrading the existing off-post GAC enclosures. - 3.
+Perform two semi-annual carbon exchanges at the existing off-post GAC systems. - 3.
 Perform four rounds of groundwater monitoring from selected on-post wells. - 4.
-Perform two rounds of semi-annual sampling at the four Westbay[®]-equipped wells (CS-WB01, CS-WB02, CS-WB03, and CS-WB04) located both on- and off-post.
+Perform two rounds of semi-annual sampling and 4 rounds of profiling at the four Westbay®-equipped wells (CS-WB01, CS-WB02, CS-WB03, and CS-WB04) located both on- and off-post.
 The Westbay-equipped wells located at solid waste management unit B-3 (CS-WB04, CS-WB05, CS-WB07, and CS-WB08) are sampled under a separate CSSA TO and are not covered in this sampling plan. - 5.
-Collect, dispose, treat, and discharge of liquid investigation derived waste (IDW) at the CSSA GAC (Outfall 002). - 6.
+Perform an off-post well survey to include all wells within 1⁄2 mile of the post boundary. - 6.
+Collect, dispose, treat, and discharge of liquid investigation derived waste (IDW) at the CSSA GAC (Outfall 002). - 7.
 Operate and perform basic O&M tasks at the Texas Pollution Discharge Elimination System (TPDES)-permitted GAC treatment system located at Outfall 002 for 12 months.
 Operate and perform basic O&M tasks and sampling at Outfall 004 for 12 months.